wp-plugins/contest-gallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Plugin with ability to upload images in frontend, to manage them in backend, to display them in different ways in frontend and to rate them.

 == Description ==
 Plugin with ability to upload images in frontend, to manage them in backend, to display them in different ways in frontend and to rate them.